NERC-CEH/catalogue/README.markdown

 ## Selenium Testing

 The project contains an `rspec` suite of selenium tests.
-These can be executed using the `make selenium` command.
+These can be executed using

+    SELENIUM_TEST=true ./gradlew selenium

 This will create the browsers required for testing in docker containers and run through the test suite.

 ## Multiple Catalogues